 Shared Monitoring Plan

-FFTF Partners understand that the key to successful collaborative floodplain management is ensuring that individual stakeholder goals are being integrated at both the project and watershed scales.
-Partners need to be able to observe progress toward goals.
-With this in mind, FFTF Partners have embarked on an ambitious long-term monitoring plan.
+FFTF Partners understand that the key to successful floodplain management lies in ensuring that the goals of all stakeholders are integrated at both project and watershed scales.
+In order to measure the progress towards achieving these goals, FFTF and its partners have embarked on a comprehensive, long-term Shared Monitoring Plan.

 The intent of this Shared Monitoring Plan is to help FFTF Partners track progress as well as gauge their continued support for the overall program.
 This is a watershed-scale monitoring plan; project-specific monitoring will occur as each project is implemented.